 5. Test is NON DETECTED but obviously enough is present to cause a flare even if it is minor.
 We both agreed that this was unexpected from my previous experiences with Cryo.

 We both agreed that it is in my best interest to still stay with this month’s infusion to hold off any complications that might occur.
-As you can see our decision was based on Symptoms.
-Unfortunately, not all doctors agree with treating patients when just symptoms are present.
+As you can see our decision we came to was based on Symptoms.
+Unfortunately not all doctors agree with treating our patients when just symptoms are present.
 Obviously this is an area where we need to spread as much information as we can to both our doctors and other patients.

 Sorry for this long post but I do think it will help some people especially our new Cryo folks.
 Stay Warm.
 AC is brutal.
 Don’t forget to touch your nose in AC.
 If it’s cold you are too COLD.